pqrkchqps/diehard-dot-fund-school/case_studies.md

 # Case Studies & User Stories 🐒

-Stories from people using Loomio to make the world a better place.
-1 feature video for each category, followed by a list of all the stories we have.
+Stories from people using Loomio for everything from company governance, citizen engagement, event management, to grassroots political organising.

 ## Conscious Consumers

-<p><strong><a href="http://consciousconsumers.org.nz/" target="_blank">Conscious Consumers</a></strong> use Loomio for good governance.
+<p><strong>Conscious Consumers</strong> use Loomio for good governance.
 CEO Ben Gleisner explains the value of keeping all their information in one place, and including people along the way to a decision:</p>

 <div class="video-wrapper">
   <iframe src="https://www.youtube.com/embed/lOUm0qpgDAA?list=PLfeqYbxvuD29MfdIvQ7hnzg0LMcK4DEDZ" frameborder="0" allowfullscreen></iframe>